 In addition, it may also prove helpful in weight loss and improving metabolism.
 But these claims are mostly exaggerated by companies.

-If you want to experience cold water immersion, sign up for one of our Wim Hof Method workshops in Thailand.
+If you want to experience cold water immersion, sign up for one of Thailand’s Wim Hof Method workshops.

 Is Whole Body Cryotherapy an effective alternative?

-However, in the Cochrane review, the results of the last four studies were pooled, but they showed insufficient evidence in support of the cold therapy.
+However, in the Cochrane review, the results of the last four studies were pooled, but they showed insufficient evidence supporting the cold therapy.

 At the same time, the researchers said that the treatment method has great potential.

-Therefore, we dedicate this post to understand cryotherapy a little deeper by looking at the various devices used to administer the amazing therapy.
+Therefore, we dedicate this post to understanding cryotherapy a little deeper by looking at the various devices used to administer the amazing therapy.